 2095— Unsecure calls to cPanel's APIs via a Webmail session.

 2096— Secure calls to cPanel's APIs via a Webmail session.

 Function not founderrors if they use an incorrect port number.

 - This guide only includes cPanel & WHM authentication methods.
 For Manage2 authentication information, read our Guide to the Manage2 API documentation.

 You can use the following methods to authenticate with cPanel & WHM in your custom code:

 Access Hash Authentication — Access hashes allow you to authenticate with the server as the

-- API Tokens — Use API tokens to authenticate to execute WHM API 1 functions over HTTPS.
+- API Tokens — API tokens allow you to call WHM API 1 functions outside of a WHM session.

 - Browser-Based Authentication — Browser-based authentication accesses cPanel & WHM's functionality via the browser.